JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

 1. Enter the following prompt:

-    +++Create a project report based on the content in /Market Analysis Report for Mystic Spice Premium Chai Tea.docx.
-Include an executive summary, introduction, project objectives, and discussion.+++
+    +++Create a project report that includes an executive summary, introduction, project objectives, and discussion.
+Use the linked document as a content resource. /Market Analysis Report for Mystic Spice Premium Chai Tea.docx.+++

+1. Add the document reference to your prompt by manually entering a forward slash followed by the document name: **/Promotion Plan for Chai Tea in Latin America.docx**.
+Alternately, you can select the file from the dropdown list once it is available in OneDrive.

 1. Review the drafted content and select **Keep it**.

 1. As you're reviewing the content of your document, you may find that some text needs to be edited or rewritten.
 The Product Description section seems to be fairly short, and technical.
 Let's edit the text so it's more engaging for our readers.